 DU Law Stars is the Sturm College of Law’s premiere fundraising event, taking place each year in the fall.
-Money raised from the event supports the Student Law Office and Judicial Fellows Program.
+Proceeds from this year’s event will go to three worthy beneficiaries: the Denver Law Fund, which supports the College’s most important strategic priorities, including affordability, curricular innovation, and postgraduate professional opportunities; our nationally recognized Clinical Programs, founded in 1904; and the Veterans Advocacy Project, which provides critical representation to Coloradans who have served our nation with distinction.
 There are a variety of ways to get involved with Law Stars and support this important tradition.
-To learn more about the event and find out how you can get involved, click on the links to the left.
+To learn more about the event and find out how you can get involved, click on the links below.

 - Award Descriptions

 - Event Details

 History of DU Law Stars